ioanaif/columnar-data-analysis-codas-hep-2023/README.md

 # Materials for CoDaS-HEP 2023 Columnar Data Analysis Tutorial

 This repository contains the lecture notebooks and workbook used for [columnar data analysis](https://indico.cern.ch/event/1151367/timetable/#41-columnar-data-analysis), presented at CoDaS-HEP at 13:30pm on July 20, 2023 by Jim Pivarski and Ioana Ifrim.

+**Abstract:**

+Data analysis languages, such as Numpy, MATLAB, R, IDL, and ADL, are typically interactive with an array-at-a-time interface.
+Instead of performing an entire analysis in a single loop, each step in the calculation is a separate pass, letting the user inspect distributions each step of the way.

+Unfortunately, these languages are limited to primitive data types: mostly numbers and booleans.
+Variable-length and nested data structures, such as different numbers of particles per event, don't fit this model.
+Fortunately, the model can be extended.

+This tutorial will introduce awkward-array, the concepts of columnar data structures, and how to use them in data analysis, such as computing combinatorics (quantities depending on combinations of particles) without any for loops.

 ## How to participate